-- After you say they have started to think about their water consumption you tell them you are going to do another activity which is more dynamic to better understand the topic. - The activity will start with the trainer and the participants all gathered in a circle, in a comfortable environment. - Divide the participants in 2 teams (be careful to create 2 teams which are as much as possible balanced) in each team they need to decide one playmaker who will have to wear a helmet with a paper glass full of water. - They play 10 minutes' football match with one particular rule, the goal with an assist from the playmaker counts 2 goals.
-If the playmaker scores a goal counts for 3 but he/she cannot - At the end of the match you check the score.
-You take each paper glass and check which team managed to keep as much water as possible in the glass without spilling it.
-The winning team will get 5 extra goals and the losing team will get a penalty of -3 goals.
+- The activity will start with the trainer and the participants all gathered in a circle, in a comfortable environment. - Divide the participants in 2 teams (be careful to create 2 teams which are as much as possible balanced) In the piece of paper, they can write the 9 objects/habits in order. - Each player is holding a cup completely full of water.
+They have also to choose a "playmaker", which will hold two full cups, one in each hand \\ - They play 10 minutes' football match with one particular rule: if the playmaker scores a goal, it counts for 2.. - At the end of the match you check the score.
+You take each paper cup and check which team managed to keep as much water as possible in the cups without spilling it.
+The team with more water will get 5 extra goals.